 Soon we reach a fenced-off water channel with only trees visible on the other side.
 This is the moat of King Nintoku’s tomb.
-At 486 m length, it is the largest tomb in Japan – and as emphasized in the museum, it is at least longer than the Egyptian Cheops Pyramid and the tomb of the Chinese emperor Qin Shi Huang in Xian, guarded by the famous terracotta army.
+At 486 m length, it is the largest tomb in Japan – and as emphasized in the museum, it is at least longer than the Egyptian Cheops Pyramid in Egypt and the tomb of the Chinese emperor Qin Shi Huang in Xian in China, guarded by the famous terracotta army.
 Both of these tombs are much higher and more voluminous, though.

 On the southern side of the tomb we reach a park area providing access to the prayer area.
 Nowadays this is a Shinto-style courtyard with a Japanese Torii facing the original entrance of the tomb.
 There’s also a visitor centre renting out bicycles to people who want to visit the Mozu tombs in the larger area.
 Behind that, a history museum shows models of the tombs, aerial views, and artefacts found in the tombs.